cloudfoundry-community/swift-buildpack/README.md

 swift-DEVELOPMENT-SNAPSHOT-2016-04-25-a
 ```

 For a list of the Swift supported versions, check out the [manifest.yml](https://github.com/IBM-Swift/swift-buildpack/blob/bluemix-buildpack/manifest.yml) file.
-Since there are frequent Swift language changes, it's advised that you pin to your Swift version.
-Once you have tested your code with a specific version of Swift, you can then update the `.swift-version` file with the appropriate Swift version for compiling your application.
+Since there are frequent Swift language changes, it's advised that you pin your application to a specific Swift version.
+Once you have tested and migrated your code to a newer version of Swift, you can then update the `.swift-version` file with the appropriate Swift version.

 ### System level libraries